Types of tattoo machines

 What types of tattoo machines are there?

 There are several types of machines to generate different effects.
-Among them, we can find coil and rotary machines.
+Among the most used ones, we can find coil and rotary machines.

 Coil machines